 Questions OCC TV Foreshadowed changes?
+There are no specific competition regulations for OCC TV.
+General anti-trust laws, however, do apply. taken the position that the Cable Acts of 1984 and 1992 do not cover OCCs.
+Thus, it is likely that legislation will be needed before any change would be made.
 11. Restrictions on FDI Including platforms and wholesale supply of programming and cross-media ownership restrictions There are no FDI limits for OCC TV.
 There are no cross-media ownership restrictions for OCC TV.
 No significant changes expected.
 12. Retransmission arrangements Including must carry and remuneration OCCs have no must carry requirements.
 OCCs that want to broadcast local commercial stations must negotiate retransmission agreements.
 No significant changes expected unless the FCC asserts regulation of OCCs as MVPDs, as described above.
 13. Consumer protection Including cooling-off period, termination rights and payment mechanism The government does not regulate or mandate consumer payment protections for OCCs.
 No significant changes expected.
-14. Entering a new market: FAST TV No regulatory limitations on providing FAST TV services and currently around 1⁄2 of all US households use the services on a weekly basis.
-In 2023, the Coalition for Local News, backed by the major broadcast networks, advocated for an amendment of the rules to address the discrepancy between cable stations, which are required to carry local stations, and FAST platforms, which are not.
+14. Entering a new market: FAST TV No regulatory limitations on providing FAST TV services and currently around 1⁄2 of all US households use the services on a weekly basis. • In 2023, the Coalition for Local News, backed by the major broadcast networks, advocated for an amendment of the rules to address the discrepancy between cable stations, which are required to carry local stations, and FAST platforms, which are not.
 No action has been taken, but such requirements could be required in the future.
 15. Data handling There are no domestic data localisation laws.
 The Video Privacy Protection Act (VPPA) restricts the processing of data that identifies a person as having requested or obtained specific video materials or services from OCCs.
 The VPPA prohibits disclosing video viewing data that rises to the level of "personally identifiable information" unless one of a few specific exceptions apply, including with the consumer's consent or as required by law.
-There is no express "service provider" exception under the VPPA.
-The VPPA does permit sharing without consent if the sharing is incident to the "ordinary course of business" of the OCC.
-However, the list of U.S. lawmakers have proposed, but not passed, legislation to impose restrictions on collection of data by companies in China, Russia, or any other country designated by the Secretary of State) and imposes restriction on storage and transfer of data to those countries.
-Executive Order 14117 entitled "Bulk Sensitive Data and United States Government-Related Data by Countries of Concern" signed by Biden in February 2024 could have impacts on the
+U.S. lawmakers have proposed, but not passed, legislation to impose restrictions on collection of data by companies in China, Russia, or any other country designated by the Secretary of State) and imposes